ckeditor/ckeditor5/docs/getting-started/quick-start.md

 npm install ckeditor5-premium-features
 ```

-Now you can import all the modules from both the `ckeditor5` and `ckeditor5-premium-features` packages.
+Now, you can import all the modules from both the `ckeditor5` and `ckeditor5-premium-features` packages.
 Additionally, you have to import CSS styles separately.

 ```js
 import { ClassicEditor, Essentials, Bold, Italic, Paragraph, Font } from 'ckeditor5';